aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/050_install_argocd/index.en.md

 Argo CD is a declarative continuous delivery tool for Kubernetes.

 ::::expand{header="What is GitOps?"}
-[GitOps](https://www.cncf.io/blog/2021/09/28/gitops-101-whats-it-all-about/) is an operational framework that takes DevOps best practices and applies them to infrastructure automation.
-GitOps uses Git as the single source of truth for infrastructure and application definitions.
+[GitOps](https://www.cncf.io/blog/2021/09/28/gitops-101-whats-it-all-about/) is an operational framework that applies DevOps best practices to infrastructure automation.
+It uses Git as the single source of truth for infrastructure and application definitions.
 Infrastructure changes are made by merging pull requests to Git repositories rather than making changes directly in the runtime environment.
 ::::

 ::::expand{header="What is Argo CD?"}
-[Argo CD](https://argo-cd.readthedocs.io/en/stable/) is an open source GitOps continuous delivery tool designed specifically for Kubernetes environments.
+[Argo CD](https://argo-cd.readthedocs.io/en/stable/) is an open-source GitOps continuous delivery tool designed specifically for Kubernetes environments.
 ::::

 ::::expand{header="Why use Argo CD instead of Terraform to deploy Kubernetes resources?"}